dantheman629/FlexibleSurvival-2.0/README.md

-the only files right now need to run are wwww/index.html and www/testpic.jpg.  put those two in the same directory and run the html to run it.
-The code right now is a mess, so don't try to read it yet.
+the only files right now need to run are in the www file.
+If you want to run the game download the project and double click on www/index.html to run it.
+The main branch is probably super buggy, stick with the realeases to grab the project when i was at a phase where i feel like i ironed out most of the bugs.
+Download the main project if you want the most up to date stuff.